 El Espino lagoon is located about five kilometers from downtown Ahuachapan.
 This lagoon is important to the country’s history due to the events that happened here in the 18th century.

-According to historians, at the shores of this lagoon is where the first battle of Central American post-independence times was fought.
+According to historians, the shores of this lagoon is where the first battle of Central American post-independence times was fought.

 The battle was fought between the Salvadoran Army lead by General Manuel José Arce and Guatemalan forces under the control of the Mexican government.